Bathroom

 • Separate or enclosed toilet/water closet (with a pocket door)

 • Standalone tub/bathing area — use rugs, furnishings, and decor to reinforce this as a “spa-quality” space.
-Locate in front of a window to create a focal point to the room.
+Locate in front of a window to create a focal point in the room.

 • Walk-in shower area — a custom shower enclosure with full or partial walls can make your shower feel like an oasis within an oasis.